raoluSmile/learngit/readme.md

-the first git practice
+Git is a distributed version control system.

-git is a version controller
+Git is free software distributed under the GPL.